gregjd/misc-tools/census/ri-muni/README.md

 There are two sets of data output files for age.
 One ("age") has age given in specific groups: 0–1, 2–4, 5–12, 13–18, 19–25, 26–64, 65+.
 The other ("age_all") has individual years of age, with the aforementioned groupings for people age 100 and older.

-For the age groupings, if you open the data output file in Excel, you may see that Excel has converted the column headers `2-4` and `5-12` into dates ("4-Feb" and "12-May").
-That is just Excel being annoying.

 *Note:* Age data is also available [here](http://factfinder.census.gov/bkmk/table/1.0/en/DEC/10_SF1/PCT12/0400000US44.06000).
 The raw data should be the same as in the other table, although the variable codes are different.